Microsites

 • Enable and support retail customers to pursue their financial objectives.

-• Additional obligations in COCON reflect the cross-cutting rules as well.
+• Adhere to additional obligations in COCON reflecting the cross-cutting rules.

 Read the FCA’s Review of Fair Value Frameworks (May 2023) where they consider best practice and areas for improvement in relation to: